top of page

 FORMS: Extracts, tinctures, capsules, tablets, teas, powders, extracts

-Because the effects of long-term use have not been evaluated thoroughly, some providers will recommend the cyclic use of valerian - 4-6 weeks on - two weeks off - then 4-6 weeks on - two weeks off and so on.
-Or, it can be used on an as-needed basis.
+Because the effects of long‑term use have not been evaluated thoroughly, some providers recommend cyclic use of valerian: 4–6 weeks on, two weeks off, then repeat.
+It may also be used on an as‑needed basis.

 *Disclaimer: The material above is for informational purposes only.
 This information is not intended to diagnose, treat or cure a condition.
 The uses listed above are tentative; some have or are undergoing research trials, but many are not FDA-approved.
 It is essential that you investigate these supplements further before deciding to use them.
 Check interactions and contraindications on sites like Drugs.com or WebMD.
 Do not attempt to treat a serious condition like liver, kidney problems, high blood pressure, heart, cancer, diabetes, or thyroid issues without discussing it with a healthcare provider first.
 If you are pregnant or nursing a baby, please do not use supplements without discussing it with your healthcare provider.